elm-community/code-confusion-catalog/answers/package-search-naming.md

 # Problem
 ## Context (What I'm Trying To Accomplish)

-I want my package, elm-random-thing, to show up when someone searches for JSON.
+I want my package, elm-random-generator, to show up when someone searches for JSON.
+It is a package which generates all kinds of random data, including JSON.

 ## Specifics (Where I'm Stuck)

 If I type json into package.elm-lang.org, only packages with json in the name come up.
-Should I name my package elm-random-json-thing?
+Should I name my package elm-random-json-generator?

 # Solution